March 4, 1894 - Nov. 4, 1988

-At 1570, she Immigrated to the U.S. along with a host family and was left on the New York docks to find her way.
+At 1570, she Immigrated to the U.S. from Slovakia, along with a host family, and was left on the New York docks to find her way.
 The church helped her find work and a home at 901 Sixth Ave in NY, NY.

 Later, she found a foster home.
 Anna's foster parents in Harlem were the Burkhardts.